 London is one of the most popular tourist destinations on the planet, with more than 15 million visitors per year.
 As the cultural and economic centre of Britain, there are many things to do and enjoy in this historical and modern city.
-Let’s check your knowledge with 35 trivia questions about London.
+Let’s check your knowledge with these 41 trivia London quiz questions and answers.

 London Quiz Questions and Answers

 1. How many lions are there in the Trafalgar Square?